ManuelePasini/slides-markdown/slides/dataplat_seminar.md

     - 10 minutes presentation on their project;
     - Clear questions on the type of data managed.

-**Goal**: Document key data aspects (e.g., 5Vs) and processing requirements for every project stakeholder.
+**Goal**: document key data aspects (e.g., 5Vs) and processing requirements for every project stakeholder.

 ## About Governance...